timjogorman/RicherEventDescription/guidelines.md

 \item 7/6/14 -- Implemented Mariah's suggestion for emotive vs. assertive emphatics.
-\item 7/27/14 -- Added `Avoid millisecond reasoning', `hypotheticals, negation and the past', and a made a few other repairs. - Will\end{itemize}
+\item 7/27/14 -- Added `Avoid millisecond reasoning', `hypotheticals, negation and the past', and a made a few other repairs. - Will\end{itemize

 \end{document}